Ukraine region approves Chevron shale gas deal

-KIEV (Reuters) - Ukraine’s government on Friday moved closer to a new shale gas deal for the country when a regional council approved its draft for a production-sharing agreement with U.S. energy company Chevron (CVX.N).
+KIEV, Sept 20 (Reuters) - Ukraine’s government on Friday moved closer to a new shale gas deal for the country when a regional council approved its draft for a production-sharing agreement with U.S. energy company Chevron.

 Deputies in the western Ivano-Frankivsk region had sent the draft back to the government a month ago, pressing for guarantees that the environment would be adequately protected during exploration and for a commitment to allocate 10 percent of any gas produced for local consumption.

-Interfax news agency said on Friday deputies had voted 62-to-1 in favor of an amended government draft, with 11 abstentions.
+Interfax news agency said on Friday deputies had voted 62-to-1 in favour of an amended government draft, with 11 abstentions.

 “This is an absolutely positive outcome,” Fuel Minister Eduard Stavitsky told Reuters by telephone.

-The approval of a second council in the neighboring Lviv region is required before the government can go ahead and sign an agreement with Chevron.
+The approval of a second council in the neighbouring Lviv region is required before the government can go ahead and sign an agreement with Chevron.

 “Ivano-Frankivsk has given its go-ahead for the project.
 Now it’s the turn of Lviv,” Stavitsky said.